Third Minds Emerging

 faded story of absent world just as silver film took it -- Remember i was the movies -- Rinse my name for i have known intervention -- Pass without doing our ticket -- mountain wind of Saturn in morning sky

 As analogy to literary text, we can see that—like the circuit of relations and exchange around the ticket— there is an intervention or intersection, an exchange (however delayed and distant) between two parties: writer and reader.
 But since the structure of the ticket involves three, we are led to a question that Burroughs was fond of quoting from The Waste Land: “Who is the third who walks beside you?”
+(Eliot himself had recalled it from an explorer's diary).
 In the circuit of communication the ticket models, the location and momentum of the third, of third-ness, appears in certain literary texts as a haunting, a dream of ghostly birth, and a contact with what lies elsewhere, up ahead, long before.
 Ultimately, the third exists within, without, and between, and locating it reveals a deep layer of psychic activity in the nature of literary transmission.

 I lived your life a long time ago . . . boy I was who never would be now . . . a speck of white that seemed to catch all the light left on a dying star